How to go plastic free on a budget

-Thanks to David Attenborough and Blue Planet 2, we're more conscious than ever before of the plastic we're using in our everyday lives – and how unavoidable it is.
+We're more conscious than ever before of the plastic we're using in our everyday lives – and how unavoidable it can be.
 Whether you're buying a sandwich, some loo roll or a toothbrush, you're probably buying plastic that you'll end up chucking in the bin.

 Almost everything we buy contains plastic in some form, and the problem is, this plastic never goes away.

-Here are some key stats to help you understand just how serious a problem plastic pollution is:
+Here are some key stats to help you understand just how serious our plastic pollution problem is:

-- 8 million pieces of plastic enter our oceans every single day
+- Eight million pieces of plastic enter our oceans every single day

 - A plastic bottle can last 450 years in our oceans – it will eventually become microscopic, but it will never go away

-- 1 in 3 fish caught for human consumption contain plastic – so not only are our fish ingesting these microplastics, we are too
+- One in three fish caught for human consumption contain plastic – so not only are our fish ingesting these microplastics, we are too

 - The Great Pacific Garbage Patch is three times the size of France, and it would take 67 ships one year to clean up less than 1% of it.